Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/advanced/datamine_gems_gamefi.md

 The game leverages a new Version 2 of our Public Market smart contract, which introduces several enhancements:

-- **Burning Before Reward Distribution:** New game theory concepts are introduced by burning tokens _before_ reward distribution.
+- **Burning Before Reward Distribution:** New game theory concepts are introduced by burning tokens _before_ reward distribution, emphasizing their secondary function for yield generation.
-- **Atomic Batch Burning:** Enables burning from multiple addresses in a single transaction, significantly increasing throughput.
+- **Atomic Batch Burning:** Enables burning from multiple addresses in a single transaction, significantly increasing throughput for yield generation.
 - **Automatic Minting to Latest Ethereum Block:** Ensures maximum rewards by minting to the most recent block.
 - **Automatic Amount Prefilling:** Optimizes reward collection by prefilling amounts for the highest returns.
-- **Optional Custom Burn Amount:** Users can specify custom burn amounts, even if it exceeds their unminted balance (e.g., burning 1000 tokens when 700 are unminted and 300 are in market balance).
+- **Optional Custom Burn Amount:** Users can specify custom burn amounts, even if it exceeds their unminted balance (e.g., burning 1000 tokens when 700 are unminted and 300 are in market balance) to maximize their yield.
 - **Optimized Rewards Distribution:** Further refinements to how rewards are distributed for efficiency.

 ### "Collect All Gems" Button